rive-app/rive-react/README.md

 - [Mouse tracking](https://codesandbox.io/s/rive-mouse-track-test-t0y965?file=/src/App.js)
 - [Accessibility concerns](https://rive.app/blog/accesible-web-animations-aria-live-regions)

+### Awesome Rive

+For even more examples and resources on using Rive at runtime or in other tools, checkout the [awesome-rive](https://github.com/rive-app/awesome-rive) repo.

 ## Migration Guides

 Using an older version of the runtime and need to learn how to upgrade to the latest version?
 Check out the migration guides below in our help center that help guide you through version bumps; breaking changes and all!